michalk-k/Home-Assistant-TimscaleDB/ha-energy-spot.md

     t_ltss-->tr_ltss
 ```

-The overall concept is similar to the previous article, but with three key changes:
+The overall concept is similar to the one from the previous article, but with two key changes:

 **1. Handling Fees**
 Handling fees are common when trading on the spot market via a third party (the operator).
 The two most common billing methods are: a fixed price per energy unit (e.g., 250 CZK per 1 MWh) and a percentage of the energy price (e.g., 15% of the sold energy price).
 The solution below supports both.
-Other scenarios may require adjustments.
+Because of different taxation for sold and purchased energy, the energy price should be stored as net value.

-> Note: Handling fee records must be created manually, in advance of incoming energy data.
-They are usually contract-specific, so an API for automatic retrieval is unlikely.
+> Note: Prescription of prices and fees must be created in database manually, in advance of incoming energy data.
+Regardless spot prices, there are many of them which need to be entered manually, since an API for automatic retrieval is unlikely.
+Spot values will be delivered in automated way.

+The above requires quite a changes to prices structure, introducing tables for two types of fees.
+I took the opportunity to rename some objects.

 **2. CAGGs Calculate and Store Energy Costs**
-Materializing costs in CAGGs improves performance.
-For example, rendering graphs no longer requires lookups to the prices table, which is especially helpful on resource-constrained hardware like a Raspberry Pi.
-Both net and gross prices (after deducting handling fees) are stored, enabling future analysis.
+Materializing costs in CAGGs improves performance when reading data.
+Rendering graphs no longer requires lookups to the prices table, which is especially helpful on resource-constrained hardware like a Raspberry Pi.
+We will aggregate both prices: sale and purchase.
+On top of that we will store net and upshift values which should enable options for future analysis.

-**3. Use of Time Range Datatype**
-Since spot prices change hourly, we use the `TSTZRANGE` datatype to store the validity period for each price.
-This datatype handles timestamp ranges with time zones.

 ## Prices